nickeblewis/wordpress-experiment/README.md

 $ npm start
 ```

+## Demo

+`https://wgr.herokuapp.com` to see this app in action :-)

 Launch your favorite web browser and go to `http://localhost:3000` for Relay application or `http://localhost:8000` for GraphiQL.

 ## Deployment